 - How 1 travel experience can blow everything open that you believe about the world.

 - How to find ways to engage in a location through homestays and volunteer work.

 - Why SE Asia is a great ‘next’ place to travel if you haven’t ventured beyond Europe yet.

 - The 1st step you should take if you want to do volunteer travel (and it’s not picking an organization).

 Shannon also shares her insights on how to stretch yourself as a traveler and to pick new destinations to explore without taking yourself too far outside your comfort zone.
 We also talk about photography and which social media platforms work best for travel writers and photographers.
 Some of the main points we discuss are:

-- Why it’s important in Twitter to tweet more than travel related posts.
+- Why it’s important on Twitter to tweet more than travel-related posts.

-- When it’s good to promote a post in Facebook.
+- When it’s good to promote a post on Facebook.

 - Why Instagram is the #1 platform to join if you are a travel photographer.